ljgago/hyde-x/README.md

 * Hugo makes it easy to override theme layout and behaviour, read about it [here](http://gohugo.io/themes/customizing).
 * Pagination is set to 10 items by default, change it by updating `paginate = 10` in your `config.toml`.
 * Set `truncate = false` in the `[params]` section of your `config.toml` to display full blog post contents in the index page, like the [base Hyde theme](https://github.com/poole/hyde) did.
+* In the disqus.com account, you can setting "Comments counter" language.
+Go to https://(you_disqus_name_account).disqus.com/admin/settings/ and you change the "Comment Count Link".

 ### Changes and enhancements from the original theme